If you’re looking for information on a newer Nissan Sentra, we’ve published an updated review: 2019 Nissan Sentra Review

 Standard Features & Options

-The 2018 Nissan Sentra is offered in six trims: S, SV, SR, SR Turbo, NISMO and SL.
-Only the S, SR Turbo and NISMO trims offer a manual transmission; all others employ a CVT.
+The 2016 Nissan Sentra is offered in five trims: S, FE+S, SV, SR and SL.
+Only the base S trim offers a manual transmission; all others employ a CVT.

-The Sentra S ($17,875) includes a 6-speed manual transmission, 16-in steel wheels with plastic covers, LED headlight and taillight accents, power windows and door locks, air conditioning, a tilt-telescopic steering wheel, Bluetooth, cruise control, a height-adjustable driver’s seat and a 4-speaker audio system with a 5-in touchscreen, a rearview monitor and USB and auxiliary audio inputs.
-Automatic emergency braking is added when equipped with the CVT automatic.
+The Sentra ($17,615) includes a 6-speed manual transmission, 16-in steel wheels with plastic covers, LED headlight and taillight accents, power windows and door locks, air conditioning, a tilt-telescopic steering wheel, Bluetooth, cruise control, a height-adjustable driver’s seat and a 4-speaker audio system with a USB and auxiliary audio jack.

-The Sentra SR ($21,255) includes unique 17-in alloy wheels, more aggressive front and rear fascias, side-sill extensions, a rear spoiler, fog lights, LED low-beam headlights, rear disc brakes, a chrome exhaust tip, adaptive cruise control and heated front seats and side mirrors, plus unique sport cloth upholstery.
+The Sentra SR ($21,245) includes unique 17-in alloy wheels, more aggressive front and rear fascias, side-sill extensions, a rear spoiler, fog lights, LED low-beam headlights, rear disc brakes, a chrome exhaust tip, and heated front seats and side mirrors, plus unique sport cloth upholstery.

-The Sentra SL ($24,325) is stocked with different 17-in alloys, automatic headlights, heated exterior mirrors with integrated LED turn signals, keyless entry with push-button start, a leather steering-wheel and shift-knob trim, a power moonroof, Bose audio, a 6-way power driver’s seat with 2-way power lumbar support, heated front seats, leather seating surfaces, Piano Black interior accents, dual-zone automatic climate control, a 5.8-in color touchscreen with SiriusXM radio (subscription sold separately) and USB/Bluetooth connectivity.
-Also standard is a blind spot monitoring system, rear cross-traffic alert and NissanConnect with navigation and mobile apps.
+The Sentra SL ($23,005) is stocked with different 17-in alloys, automatic headlights, heated exterior mirrors with integrated LED turn signals, keyless entry with push-button starting, leather steering-wheel and shift-knob trim, a 6-way power driver’s seat with 2-way power lumbar support, heated front seats, leather seating surfaces, Piano Black interior accents, dual-zone automatic climate control, a 5.8-in color touchscreen with SiriusXM radio (subscription sold separately) and USB/Bluetooth connectivity.
+Also standard is a blind spot monitoring system, rear-cross traffic alert and NissanConnect with navigation and mobile apps.

-The 2018 Nissan Sentra comes with anti-lock brakes that use front discs and rear drums.
+The 2016 Nissan Sentra comes with anti-lock brakes that use front discs and rear drums.
 Rear drum brakes, which are cheaper and simpler than disc brakes, are a common feature on entry-level economy cars, but you’ll want discs if possible.
-To that end, note that the Sentra S and SV models come only with rear drums, while the SR, SL and NISMO models feature discs all around.
+To that end, note that the Sentra S and SV models come only with rear drums, while the SR and SL models feature discs all around.

-Every Sentra is outfitted with six airbags — front, front side and full-length side curtain.
-Models equipped with the automatic transmission also come standard with automatic emergency braking.
+Every Sentra is outfitted with six airbags — front, front-side and full-length side-curtain.

-The National Highway Traffic Safety Administration gave the 2018 Nissan Sentra an overall score of four out of five stars, with four stars awarded in the front and rollover tests and five stars in the side-impact test.
-The Insurance Institute for Highway Safety gave the Sentra a Good score in all of its crash tests — including a Superior score in the crash-avoidance and mitigation tests — and lists the Sentra as a Top Safety Pick.
+The National Highway Traffic Safety Administration gave the 2016 Nissan Sentra an overall score of four out of five stars, with four stars awarded in the front and rollover tests and five stars in the side-impact test.
+The Insurance Institute for Highway Safety gave the Sentra a Good score in all of its crash tests and lists it as a Top Safety Pick.

 Behind the Wheel